Lesley Visser: Early life

 Born on September 11, 1953, in Quincy, Massachusetts, to a school teacher and engineer, Visser loved sports from an early age.
 On Halloween, when other little girls would dress up as Mary Poppins, she would go as former Boston Celtics guard Sam Jones.
 From the age of 10 she wanted to be a sportswriter, but there was one problem—the job didn't exist for women.
 Her family didn't discourage her.
 “My parents didn’t say girls can’t do that, and my mother told me, ‘Sometimes you have to cross when it says “don’t walk.”’”
 After graduating from South Hadley High School, Visser was educated at Boston College, majoring in English.

+While at Boston College, Visser wrote for The Heights, the university's student newspaper, beginning what would become a five-decade career in sports journalism.
+Contributing to the paper's sports coverage, she wrote a September 1974 article on the school's field hockey team, describing the players as "just as dedicated as any team on this campus."
+Reflecting on the experience years later, Visser said her "entire career began in the cramped newsroom of the Heights," recalling that professional sportswriting jobs were largely closed to women at the time and that the student paper gave her an early opportunity to work in the field.

 Career

 The Boston Globe

 In 1974, Visser won a prestigious Carnegie Foundation grant which entitled her to work as a sportswriter at The Boston Globe.
 In 14 years at the Globe, she covered college basketball, the NBA, Major League Baseball, tennis, college football, golf and horse racing.
 In 1976, she was assigned to cover the New England Patriots, becoming the first ever female NFL beat writer.
 In 2009, Sports Illustrated named The Boston Globe sports sections (1975–1980) the best sports section of all time.

 In January 1981, Visser made national news with her story regarding the 1978-79 Boston College basketball point shaving scandal after gamblers and members of the New York Mafia erroneously told her Boston College Eagle basketball player Michael Bowie was involved.
 The Globe subsequently reached a settlement with Bowie which included a confidentially clause.
 ESPN producer Joe Levine later convinced Bowie to break his silence and speak to the network.